 Until further notice, only faculty, students and staff affiliated with Columbia University will be allowed to do research in Archives & Special Collections.
 Patrons must complete all of the university’s COVID requirements to be allowed into the building.

-Research visits will be by appointment only, Monday-Thursday, in two hour increments: 10-12 and 1-3.
+Research visits will be by appointment only, Monday-Friday, in two hour increments: 10-12 and 1-3.
 No more than 2 researchers working separately per time slot will be allowed.
 Researchers may reserve both the morning and afternoon slots.
 Appointments on consecutive days will be at the discretion of Archives & Special Collections staff.

 Reservations must be made via email@example.com at least 2 days in advance.
 Upon receiving a reservation, Archives staff will direct the researcher to online versions of our patron registration, inquiry, and HIPAA forms as needed (see below).
 Professional staff will also contact the researcher to learn more about their inquiry.
 Forms must be completed and returned before arriving at Archives & Special Collections.